splunk/splunk-connect-for-snmp/docs/dockercompose/10-enable-ipv6.md

 The default subnet used for SC4SNMP network in docker is `fd02::/64`, this and other network configuration can be changed in the `docker-compose-network.yml` file.

+Default trap port for notifications for IPv6 is `2163`.
+You can change it to any other port if needed with `IPv6_TRAPS_PORT` parameter in `.env` file.

 For more information about IPv6 networking in docker, you can check the [official Docker documentation](https://docs.docker.com/engine/daemon/ipv6/).